Site icon BikePortland

 Advertisement

-In this episode, we talked about what we think are the 12-13 most viable candidates in the field.
+In this episode, we talked about who we think are the 12-13 most viable candidates in the field.
 Since Olivia Clark, Eric Zimmerman, and Eli Arnold nabbed endorsements from the two biggest media outlets in town (The Oregonian and Willamette Week), we talked about them the most.
 “I think it’s hard to ignore those endorsements,” Lisa said about how those three candidates have emerged this week.
 “If I were another District 4 candidate, I would be feeling a little down right now.”
 We also shared our thoughts on other front-of-the-pack candidates like Mitch Green, Chad Lykins, Lisa Freeman, Bob Weinstein, Stan Penkin, Moses Ross, Ben Hufford, Sarah Silkie, and Tony Morse.

 How are they on transportation issues?
 It’s a mixed bag and we didn’t share all their positions.
 I used a question The Oregonian asked every candidate as a jumping-off point: “Which would you prioritize: Creation of more protected bike lanes and priority bus lanes or improved surfacing of existing degraded driving lanes?”
 I realize that’s an annoying binary that doesn’t appreciate the reality of funding, but it was fun to see how the candidates answered.